You are about to leave

-Vyvanse may help increase attention and decrease impulsiveness and hyperactivity in adults with ADHD.
+Vyvanse may help increase attention, and decrease impulsiveness and hyperactivity in adults with ADHD.
 Your doctor may prescribe Vyvanse as part of a total treatment program that may include counseling or other therapies.

-142 adults aged 18 to 55 with ADHD
+142 adults aged 18-55 years with ADHD.

 For the first 4 weeks, everyone in the study took Vyvanse.
 Researchers adjusted the dose as needed to find the right dose for each person.

 At the beginning of the fifth week, half of the group continued to take Vyvanse.
 The other half switched to sugar pill (placebo).
 Researchers and subjects didn’t know who got Vyvanse and who got the sugar pill.

 At the end of the fifth week, during a single day, both groups were placed in a classroom-like setting designed to resemble the workplace environment.

 At 7 AM, everyone took their assigned medication—either Vyvanse or the sugar pill.
 Next, they began a schedule of general activities that were designed to keep study subjects busy and bring out symptoms of ADHD.
 After each set of activities, subjects were given the PERMP* test, which is commonly used by researchers to measure attention in ADHD.
 Tests were given over 14 hours at 9 AM, 11 AM, 3 PM, 5 PM, and 7 PM; the last test was at 9 PM.